 Of course, there are separate topics:

 Social: Conner & Bingham’s The New Social Learning and Jane Bozarth’s Show Your Work.
+More recently, Nigel Paine's The Great Reset talks about social and culture in insightful ways.

-Games: my own Engaging Learning and anything game from Karl Kapp (e.g. the new book with Sharon Boller, Play to Learn) or Clark (the other Clark) Aldrich.
+Games: my own Engaging Learning and anything game from Karl Kapp (e.g. the book with Sharon Boller, Play to Learn) or Clark (the other Clark) Aldrich.

 Realities: Koreen Pagano’s Immersive Learning, and perhaps Kapp & O’Driscoll’s Learning in 3D as a foundation.